benjamincrozat/laravel-polyglot/README.md

 ## Usage

-Once you configured Laravel Polyglot, there are views that are here to help on the SEO and the language switcher:
+Laravel Polyglot provides views to have something functional and SEO-friendly as quickly as possible.

 ```php
 <!DOCTYPE html>